Emily Mei drops debut single ‘My Domain’ featuring CLC’s Sorn and f(x)’s Amber

 “I started writing this song as a way to convince myself to be more confident and as I kept writing, it became almost like a guide out of the darkness I was feeling before,” Mei told NME.

-The video also features a thrilling animated fight sequence created by award-winning studi CHAVVO Animation.
+The video also features a thrilling animated fight sequence created by award-winning studio CHAVVO Animation.
 In addition, the music video for ‘My Domain’ is the first taste of a new story universe from Mei, according to a press release.

 “I want this song to boost people’s confidence.
 I want you to feel like a badass when you listen to the lyrics.
 So, naturally, I had to get my two close friends who always bring me up when I’m feeling down to feature,” Mei added, noting that she had written Sorn and Amber’s parts specifically for them.